sdulaney/UCLA-CS-130-Group4/README.md

 Instruction for install Redis
 - $cd UCLA-CS-130-Group4
-- `npm install redis`  //this command will install redis client for node js
+- `npm install ioredis`  //this command will install redis client for node js

 Now Install redis server
 For Mac:
-- brew install redis
+- brew install ioredis

 For others or if you do not have brew installed: run these commands below. make sure you have GCC compiler and libc.